coyotespike/coyotespike.github.io/_posts/2016-04-07-Thusrday-Link.md

 until now.
 The original research was biased in the way that Ben Goldacre (among others) has taught us to watch out for.

-It's shocking how loathe even some current experts are - scientists at Yale and Harvard, no less! - to fully change their minds, and the amount of hatred they heap on one of the journalists in the area.
-The aristocratic disdain is very Downton Abbey.
+Check out the Downton-Abbey amount of disdain leading scienctists, who should know better, heap on one of the journalists undercutting the fat-is-bad story.

 ##### As always, the real take away is how hard it is to change anyone's mind, including our own.